ewpratten/ewpratten.com/content/blog/2021-11-14-amprnet-bgp.md

 Well, ok, it was not quite as simple as saying "no" and clicking a button, but this big scary piece of dark magic that is BGP was surprisingly easy to work with in the end.
 I had heard of BGP before from many great blog posts by [*Ben Cox*](https://benjojo.co.uk/) but I had never had the reason, time, or resources to even come close to touching it.
 After all, at the time of first learning about routing protocols, I was just a 9th grader.

 I didn't want to dive in to BGP blind and on my own, since I had read many horror stories of what can go wrong when you mess up your routes <span class="gray"><em>cough Facebook cough</em></span>, so I began looking for help.
 I stumbled across [2M0LOB](https://lobi.to/)'s AMPRNet allocation, and sent an email asking for advice before hopping in the project.
-Thanks to 2M0LOB for some great pointers to get me started, and teaching me about [DN42](https://dn42.eu/Home), a great resource for smoke-checking your BGP routing setups before throwing them into the real world.
+Thanks to 2M0LOB for some great pointers that got me started, and for teaching me about [DN42](https://dn42.eu/Home), a great resource for smoke-checking your BGP routing setups before throwing them into the real world.

 ## A second attempt